Text Box: 14000 W. 215th St., Bucyrus, KS 66013-9519

 Coccidiosis

 In young birds - droopiness, huddling with ruffled feathers, loss of appetite and desire to drink, weight loss, watery, mucous, or pasty, tan or blood-tinged diarrhea.
-In adult birds - thin breast weak legs, reduced egg production, and diarrhea.
+In adult birds - thin breast weak legs, reduced egg production, diarrhea.
 Yellow-skinned birds pale comb, skin, and shanks.

 Marek’s Disease